Famous hawker stalls with delivery islandwide

 Image credit: @sakusakumasuda

 There are only a handful of hawkers that still cook Hokkien mee using the traditional method of over a charcoal fire.
 Geylang Lorong 29 Charcoal Fried Hokkien Mee is one of them and they’re a firm favourite for those looking for that intense and robust charcoal aroma in their Hokkien mee.
-Prices are the same as ordering at the stall, with their Hokkien Mee going at $6, $10, $15, $20, and $25.
-On top of that, they also have Pork Belly Satay ($1.50 per piece) that is expertly grilled to a delicious golden brown.
-There’s a minimum order of $30 and a delivery fee of $10.
-Call Geylang Lorong 29 Charcoal Fried Hokkien Mee at 9733 1388 to make an order.
+Prices are the same as ordering at the stall, with their Hokkien Mee going at $6, $10, $15, $20, $25 all the way up to $50.
+On top of that, they also have Pork Belly Satay ($8 for five sticks) that is expertly grilled to a delicious golden brown.

 Address: 396 East Coast Road, Singapore 428994